Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the calm center of a tumultuous or chaotic situation.
-The phrase doesn’t literally refer to a storm’s eye but figuratively suggests a peaceful moment amid chaos.
+The idiom doesn’t literally refer to a storm’s eye but figuratively suggests a peaceful moment amid chaos.

 Origin: